jmharvey1/MCUFriend_STM32CUBEIDE/README.md

 These files are believed to be "open source" files, and are not to be used beyond what the their oringinal authors intended.

 20211104
-Added BlackPill CWencoder Project to repository
-For project details, see YouTube Video:
+Added BlackPill CW Keyboard Encoder Project to repository For project details, see YouTube Video:
 https://youtu.be/ECdV10DOBYY